GIScience/ohsome-api/README.md

 # ohsome API

-This REST-based API aims to leverage the tools of the [OSHDB API](https://github.com/GIScience/oshdb) through allowing to access some of its functionalities via HTTP requests.
+The ohsome API is a generic web API for in-depth analysis of OpenStreetMap (OSM) data with a focus on it's history.
+It allows to get aggregated statistics about the evolution of OSM data itself and about the contributors behind the data.
+Furthermore, data extraction methods are provided to access the historic development of individual OSM features.

+The functionalities of the ohsome API can be accessed via HTTP requests.
+As a basis underneath serves the [OSHDB API](https://github.com/GIScience/oshdb).
 The current stable version is [v1.0.0](https://github.com/GIScience/ohsome-api/releases/tag/1.0.0).
-The code is developed and maintained by [HeiGIT](https://heigit.org/).
+Developed and maintained by [HeiGIT](https://heigit.org/).

 [![](http://jenkins.ohsome.org/buildStatus/icon?job=ohsome-api/master)](http://jenkins.ohsome.org/blue/organizations/jenkins/ohsome-api/activity)